Keyboard shortcuts

 Is [yoe] Right for You?

-[yoe] is designed for edge systems that behave more like cloud systems — AI workloads and modern-language applications — and for teams that track upstream closely and prioritize fast iteration over strict reproducibility.
+[yoe] build is designed for edge systems that behave more like cloud systems — AI workloads and modern-language applications — and for teams that track upstream closely and prioritize fast iteration over strict reproducibility.
 If your product ships frequent updates, runs containerized services, or depends heavily on Go/Rust/Python ecosystems, [yoe] may be a better fit.

 🚀 Getting Started